Much Of The World Doesn't Trust President Trump, Pew Survey Finds

 The only policy position included in the survey that was viewed favorably by a plurality of those questioned was the Trump administration's approach to North Korea — although the split was still narrow, with 41% approving and 36% disapproving.

-Viewed more favorably by right-wing
+Viewed more favorably by right wing

-Opinions of the president tended to be more favorable in countries with right-wing or conservative governments, and specifically among those people surveyed who identified ideologically with the political right in their countries, although there were exceptions.
+Opinions of the president tended to be more favorable in countries with right-wing or conservative governments and specifically among those people surveyed who identified ideologically with the political right in their countries, although there were exceptions.

 For example, in the Philippines, where President Rodrigo Duterte has shown authoritarian tendencies and led a brutal war on drugs in which extrajudicial killings have been common, Trump enjoys a 77% positive rating.
-Likewise, in Israel, where the president's decision to move the U.S. embassy to Jerusalem was a popular one and Trump has enjoyed a close relationship with Prime Minister Benjamin Netanyahu.
+Likewise, in Israel, where the president's decision to move the U.S. Embassy to Jerusalem was a popular one and Trump has enjoyed a close relationship with Prime Minister Benjamin Netanyahu.
 The percentage of Israelis expressing "confidence" in the president was a solid 71%.

 And in India, which has seen a surge in right-wing Hindu nationalism under Prime Minister Narendra Modi, 56% viewed Trump with confidence.
 Just over half of people in Poland (51%), where the right-wing populist Law and Justice Party has had an outright majority in parliament since 2015, expressed confidence in Trump.

-Even so, in Hungary, where Prime Minister Viktor Orbán's government has pushed anti-immigrant policies, only a third of those surveyed gave a favorable opinion of Trump.
+However, in Hungary, where Prime Minister Viktor Orbán's government has pushed anti-immigrant policies, only a third of those surveyed gave a favorable opinion of Trump.
 In Brazil, too, under the far-right government of President Jair Bolsonaro, only 28% viewed the U.S. leader that way.

 In Africa, a majority also viewed Trump positively in Kenya (65%) and Nigeria (58%).